noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 of what I had imagined a fantasy other world would be before I was summoned to this world.

-[I was an adventurer in that world with my “partner”…...
+[I was an adventurer in that world with my “partner”...
 Well, if I do say so myself, at that time, I was weak and had no talent...
 At best, I would be someone among the mid-to-low-end tier.]